satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T09_Write_And_Run_Your_Own_Yarn_Java_Program_Poll_Result_Analysis.md

     c. share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-*.jar

 ### Explanation of the Use Case
-A fictional use case is presented here, in order to enable you to easily understand the functionality and power of YARN, without finding it overwhelming or boring.
+A fictional use case is presented here, in order to enable you to easily understand the functionality and power of Hadoop MapReduce, without finding it overwhelming or boring.

 ####General Elections in Utopia
 In the democratic country of Utopia, the General Elections (Polls) for the position of President was conducted some days ago.
 About five million Utopian Citizens participated in the elections with full enthusiasm and cast their votes to the candidate whom they think deserves the position.
 Because of large population, the elections were conducted in 1000 polling booths, geographically separated, so that a citizen can vote from his nearest booth.

 There were five contestants for the post.
 The names of the candidates are as follows:
 1. Jaja
 2. Jiji
 3. Jojo
 4. Juju
 5. Jinjin

 You are the Chief Election Commissioner, the person responsible for fair conduct of the entire election process.
 Now that the polls are over, half of your worries are over.
 But, just a half!
 The remaining half is to ensure that the vote-counting happens without any error.
 You are responsible for announcing the next president of the country.

 As the Chief Election Commissioner, you have been given the power to use any resource of the country judiciously, for the purpose of counting votes.
-As you have been planning, from the beginning, to use the computational resources of the country for this purpose, you chose Hadoop YARN to do the dirty job of vote counting for you.
+As you have been planning, from the beginning, to use the computational resources of the country for this purpose, you chose Hadoop MapReduce to do the dirty job of vote counting for you.

 Your pre-planning skills have helped you in taking each vote as an electronic vote, where every vote cast in every polling booth is written into the booth's text (.txt) file as one line.
 This one line will be the name of the candidate who received the vote.